This post contains affiliate links.

 What is Buttermilk?

-Today, however, buttermilk is made by adding lactic acid bacteria to milk which causes fermentation.
-This results in the tangy flavor and thicker consistency than milk.
+Today, however, store-bought buttermilk is made by adding lactic acid bacteria to milk which causes fermentation.
+This results in a tangy flavor and thicker consistency than milk.

 Stack of the best buttermilk pancakes with berries on a white background.